 Board your overnight flight to Europe (please ask about our great deals).

-Munich embraces the vacation season with a particular zeal, so today is all yours to enjoy the vibrant festive markets that abound in this city.
+Munich embraces the vacation season with a particular zeal, so the day is all yours to enjoy the vibrant festive markets that abound in this city.
 On crisp winter days, organ music and carols ring out from the ancient churches.
 If snow has fallen, the vast English Garden provides lovely winter vistas.
 Another option is to experience the romantic royal palaces of the Bavarian Alps.

 Visit Freiburg in the morning, a lively university city with a charming Christmas atmosphere.
 Walk from the medieval Münster through the heart of the historic old quarter, past colorful stalls offering a range of festive goodies from the Black Forest.